MrBasa/ansible-bootstrap/README.md

 ***Note:***
 `[WARNING]: Could not match supplied host pattern, ignoring: {HOSTNAME}` This warning is harmless.
-By default, ansible-pull tries to find a playbook to run against a host with the same name as your machine's hostname.
+By default, ansible-pull tries to find a playbook to run against a host with the same name as the machine's hostname.
 However, because the playbook specifies hosts: localhost, it overrides this behavior.